wakebit/cycle-bridge/README.md

 # Cycle ORM bridge
-This package provides a set of Symfony commands, classes for integration [Cycle ORM v1](https://cycle-orm.dev) with any framework.
+This package provides a set of Symfony commands, classes for integration [Cycle ORM](https://cycle-orm.dev) with any framework.
+We are supporting integration both versions of the ORM.
-If you want to integrate this to Laravel we already has a [separated package](https://github.com/wakebit/laravel-cycle) which uses this bridge.
+If you want to integrate this to Laravel we already have a [separated package](https://github.com/wakebit/laravel-cycle) which uses this bridge.

 ## Requirements
 * PHP >= 8.0
-* Cycle ORM 1.x
+* Cycle ORM 1 or 2 (branches `v1.x` and `v2.x` accordingly)

 ## Installation
 1. Install the package via composer: